Brian Johnson was named the eighth head men's basketball coach for Southern Vermont in June 2018.

 The 2018-19 season will be the 11th for Dave Bromirski as an assistant coach for the Mountaineers.
 Coach Bromirski played his high school ball for St. Mary's Academy in Hoosick Falls, N.Y.
 After high school, he played one year at Unity College in Unity, Maine before transferring to SUNY Plattsburgh and playing two more seasons of varsity hoops.

 He has been both a varsity high school head coach and varsity assistant coach at St. Mary's Academy, Bishop Maginn and Cambridge Central School.
 At both Bishop Maginn & Cambridge, Coach Bromirski was part of Section 2 championship teams.

 Bromirski has coached AAU for the Adirondack Highlanders and qualified his AU16 team for the national AAU tournament.
 Coach Bromirski also has worked at basketball camps at Williams College, College of Saint Rose and at the Green Mountain Basketball Camp.

 He lives in Cambridge, N.Y. with his wife, Bridget.
-They have two sons and a daughter, all collegiate athletes with the youngest, William, being a 2016 SVC graduate and two-year member of the men's basketball team.
+They have two sons and a daughter–all collegiate athletes with the youngest, William, being a 2016 SVC graduate and two-year member of the men's basketball team.